 Anna is of Sámi heritage herself, her mother is Sámi (of the Pokka family) from the the very North of Sweden.
 With talented duodji hand-crafters on her mother's side, and the strong artistic heritage she got from her father's Lengstrand family, Anna has had a very strong passion for art and handcraft her whole life.
 Anna also believes in keeping old indigenous traditions alive in our modern world, and to celebrate our heritages.
 To be proud.
 It’s very important to Anna that the world knows what Sámi bracelets symbolize and represent: Sámi handcraft and culture.
 Anna feels a great pride to have the opportunity to spread her passion for duodji to the rest of the world as well as spreading knowledge about, and speak up for, Sámi people.
 She also hoped that her jewelry will reconnect people with the power of nature, just as it has been traditionally.

-“I was born with a strong love for Sámi handcraft… I have proudly worn Sámi jewelry daily since I was a young girl and one of my favourite things to do was to watch my aunt make bracelets, and my grandfather and his nephew engrave bone and carve wood.
+“I was born with a strong love for Sámi handcraft… I have proudly worn Sámi jewelry daily since I was a young girl and one of my favourite things to do was to watch my aunt make bracelets, and my grandfather and his nephew engrave reindeer bones and carve wood.
 It feels absolutely amazing to be able to work with something that I truly believe in and are very passionate about.
 My jewelry pieces represent who I am, our Pokka family, Sámi traditions and culture.
 I’m tying my heritage from back home to what I do here in Canada today, the life that I live here now… Sámi people are people of the wind and the sun.
 Wherever we go, all over Earth, we will be greeted and supported by the sun and the wind.
 They will always follow our path… I really feel supported and at home here in the Canadian Coastal mountains.
-I miss Sweden and my family everyday, but I love my life here in these wild mountains."
+I miss Sweden and my family everyday, but I love my life here in these wild mountains"